YatesyTea/esd8SmartCare/documents/prepDoc.md

 As *x* I want to *y* so I can *z*.

-## Client
+## Patient

-* As a Client I want to login/signup, so that I can access the functions of the system.
+* As a Patient I want to login/signup, so that I can access the functions of the system.
-* As a Client I want to book an appointment with a doctor/nurse so that my medical issue can be resolved.
+* As a Patient I want to book an appointment with a doctor/nurse so that my medical issue can be resolved.
-* As a Client I want to be able to request a repeat prescription so that I don’t run out of my medication.
+* As a Patient I want to be able to request a repeat prescription so that I don’t run out of my medication.

 ## Doctor/Nurse